 Coupling mechanisms include: inductive coupling, resistive coupling, direct lightning flashes to the structure or telecommunication lines.
-For lightning-caused overvoltages, the typical overvoltage waveshape is $10/700 \ \mu s$ at the interfaces E, R and S.
+For lightning-caused overvoltages, the typical overvoltage waveshape is $10/700 \,\mu s$ at the interfaces E, R and S.

-The overvoltage at interfaces L and A comprises the overvoltage coming from the outdoor cabling and the overvoltage induced onto the indoor portions (E-L and S-A) as described in the following clause.
-The overvoltages at the interfaces L and A coming from the outdoor cabling can be reduced by the installation of primary protection at transition points E and S respectively.
+The overvoltage at interfaces L and A comprises the overvoltage coming from the outdoor cabling and the overvoltage induced on to the indoor portions (E-L and S-A) as described in clause I.4.2.
+The overvoltages at the interfaces L and A coming from the outdoor cabling can be reduced by the installation of primary protection at transition points E and S, respectively.

-NOTE - Even when protection has been installed, peak voltages as high as 1000 volts 10/700 μ s and about 800 V{peak} 50/60 Hz can still occur at the L and A interfaces (under the firing voltage of the primary protector).
-These numbers correspond to the maximum (780 V) d.c. firing voltage of a 600 V{GDT}, which is used by some operators at customer premises to prevent operation at 240 Vrms.
+NOTE - Even when protection has been installed, peak voltages as high as 1 000 V 10/700 $\mu$ s and about 800 Vpeak 50/60 Hz can still occur at the L and A interfaces (under the firing voltage of the primary protector).
+These numbers correspond to the maximum (780 V) d.c. firing voltage of a 600 VGDT, where GDT denotes gas discharge tube, which is used by some operators at customer premises to prevent operation at 240 Vrms, where rms denotes root mean square.